Context LatticeBy Private Memory Corp

 • /status (with x-api-key) lists Memory Bank and Qdrant connectivity.

-• /telemetry/fanout (with x-api-key) shows queue depth and retry counters.
+• /telemetry/fanout (with x-api-key) shows queue depth/retry counters and lettaAutoPrune.state.

 • /telemetry/retention (with x-api-key) reports retention cadence and sweep activity.